-The Public Art program acquires and maintains a quality collection of diverse art works that creates a dynamic, vibrant, nurturing community through art and design.
+The Public Art program acquires and maintains a quality collection of diverse art works.
+This collection creates a dynamic, vibrant, nurturing community through art and design.

-Established by legislation in 1986, the program gives opportunities for individuals and organizations to encounter art in public spaces across the district such as in parks, libraries, community centers, government offices, building facades and other public venues.
+Public Art programs support opportunities for residents and visitors to encounter art in public spaces across the District.
+Sites for public art can be parks, libraries, community centers, government offices, building facades and other public venues.
 We simultaneously enrich the daily lives of residents and visitors and give voice to artists.
 The collection includes more than 100 permanently sited and integrated works and nearly 3,000 portable works in District offices.

 For more information about Public Art grant programs and projects, collections, programming and plans:

 - eMuseum - This online database showcases our Art Bank Collection.
 This is a collection of moveable artworks loaned to other District agencies for display in public offices.
 The database also showcases our Public Art Collection of installations of large scale artworks.
 These artworks are in public sites/places throughout the District of Columbia.

 - MLK’s Beloved Community and the DC Art Bank Panel